Sami Meguetounif: 2021

 On 4 October 2021, it was announced that Meguetounif would start the final four races of the Formula Regional European Championship, remaining with R-ace.
 He finished his first two races at the Regional F3 level in 22nd and 20th at the Mugello Circuit.
-The Frenchman improved significantly in the final round, finishing close to the top-ten in both races.
+Meguetounif improved significantly in the final round, finishing close to the top-ten in both races.

 2022

 In February of the following year, Meguetounif took part in the final round of the Formula Regional Asian Championship with Evans GP, in preparation for his main campaign.
 Having finished 13th in his debut race, Meguetounif scored points in an incident-packed race 2.
 He ended up 20th in the standings.

 Meguetounif racing in the 2022 Formula Regional European Championship at the Red Bull Ring.

 Meguetounif joined MP Motorsport for that year's Formula Regional European Championship, partnering Michael Belov and Dilano van 't Hoff.
 He scored his first points in the first race with a ninth-place finish, missing out on the rookie win to Sebastián Montoya by three tenths.
-At the second round of the season in Imola Meguetounif experienced a hard crash after being pushed off the track.
+At the second round of the season in Imola, Meguetounif experienced a hard crash after being pushed off the track.
 He recounts losing consciousness after colliding with the wall but was found to have no serious issues during subsequent check-ups.
 He took part in qualifying the day after, but withdrew from the race.

-The Frenchman would score two more points finishes during the campaign, which included a second place in Belgium, leading him to end up 16th in the drivers' championship.
+Meguetounif would score two more points finishes during the campaign, which included a second place in Belgium, leading him to end up 16th in the drivers' championship.